Kevin Lisch: National team career

 In May 2016, Lisch was named in the Australian national team's 17-man squad for a selection camp in Melbourne in July ahead of the Rio Olympics.
 He was subsequently named in the final 12-man squad, joining former Perth Wildcats teammate Damian Martin as Olympic debutants.
 Lisch became the first Olympic basketball player from SLU since Pete McCaffrey (1964) and Dick Boushka (1956).
 Lisch was a key reserve for the Boomers during their Olympic campaign, helping Australia reach the bronze medal game.
 There the Boomers lost a closely contested game to Spain.
 Australia's fourth-place finish matched their best-ever finish in the Olympics.
 Lisch appeared in all eight games for Australia, averaging 2.6 points, 1.6 rebounds and 1.5 assists in 14 minutes per game.
 He scored seven points in Australia's opening game win against France, and had six rebounds in the bronze medal game against Spain.

 In June 2017, Lisch was named in a 20-man Boomers training camp squad ahead of the 2017 FIBA Asia Cup.
 However, due to injury, he was not named in the final 12-man squad.
 Lisch returned to the Boomers squad in February 2018 for the FIBA World Cup qualifiers.
 He continued on with the Boomers for their final World Cup qualifying matches in June.

 Coaching career

 In December 2020, Lisch was appointed assistant coach and player welfare manager of the Sydney Kings for the 2020–21 NBL season under head coach Adam Forde.
 In July 2021, he was re-appointed assistant coach of the Kings for the 2021–22 NBL season under new coach Chase Buford.
 He helped the Kings win the championship in May 2022.
 In December 2022, he made his NBL head coaching debut, assuming the head coaching responsibilities for a round 13 game against the Tasmania JackJumpers after Buford was suspended for one game.
+The Kings went on to win the 2022–23 championship.
+He parted ways with the Kings on June 15, 2023, to pursue opportunities outside of basketball in the United States.